 The Management Discussion and Analysis Report which gives a detailed account of stateof affairs of the operations of the Company and its subsidiaries forms part of this AnnualReport.

 A report on Corporate Governance along with a certificate from the Auditors of theCompany regarding the compliance with the conditions of Corporate Governance as stipulatedunder Para E of Schedule V of the SEBI LODR forms part of this Annual Report.

 SUSTAINABLE DEVELOPMENT AND BUSINESS RESPONSIBILITY REPORT

-Your Company has been at the forefront of the real estate industry in India to achievemission of Transforming urban landscapes by creating sustainable communities.Sustainability is thus a core agenda for the Company.
-The details of the Companysapproach to sustainability are covered in the Business Responsibility Report.
+Your Company has been at the forefront of the real estate industry in India to achievemission of Transforming urban landscapes by creating sustainable communities'.Sustainability is thus a core agenda for the Company.
+The details of the Company'sapproach to sustainability in accordance with Regulation 34(2)(f) of SEBI LODR describingthe initiatives taken by the Company from an environmental social and governanceperspective are covered in the prescribed format of Business Responsibility Report whichforms part of this Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Company's guiding principle for CSR is to build its relationship with stakeholdersand the community at large and contribute to their long term social good and welfare.
 TheCompany in every financial year in line with the Companies Act 2013 pledges to spendminimum two % of the average net profits made during the three immediately precedingfinancial years towards CSR initiatives.